top of page

 Todd McKinley

-What: Northeast Tennessee Community Roundtable
+Host of the Northeast Tennessee Community Roundtable:

-The reason I've decided to revamp the name was I feel many outside Veteran Service Organization circles didn't know the public was invited, not just Veterans.
+This is a revamp of my old Veterans Coffee Roundtable, the reason I've decided to revamp the name was I feel many outside Veteran Service Organization circles didn't know the public was invited, not just Veterans.
 Also, I want to make this a true civics meeting with a simple format that will hopefully grow and one that doesn't trade on the name Veteran.

 Since retiring the Veterans Coffee Roundtable name last year, I've had dozens of people ask me if I'm going to restart it, or do something else.
 Well, I'm doing something similar but I'm looking to expand the reach and make civic life important again, which necessitated the name change.